 How does VCFA’s program differ from similar ones out there?

-Founded in 1997, ours was the first academic program dedicated exclusively to writing for children and young adults.
+Founded in 1997, VCFA established the first academic program dedicated exclusively to writing for children and young adults.
 We are experts in the model, the style of education, and the field.
 So many of the finest writers have passed through our doors as students, faculty, and visiting writers that our program is a veritable who’s who of children’s literature.
-Our location on a hill in beautiful Montpelier, Vermont, is a bonus, as is our fabulous optional summer residency in Oxford and Bath, England.
+We offer uniquely flexible residency options, and special opportunities including the Picture Book Intensive program and our fabulous optional summer residency in Oxford and Bath, England.
 Our faculty comprises award-winning authors who are experts in helping writers deepen their craft while respecting their individual voice.